 EH: It was a big hit in London.
-Cameron Mackintosh is as big a producer as you could possibly get at that time; he was going to bring it to New York, it was going to be a smash hit.
+Cameron Mackintosh was as big a producer as you could possibly get at that time; he was going to bring it to New York and, it was going to be a smash hit.
 So we went through Actor’s Equity; they would all need to be permitted by Actor’s Equity to bring the London people over.
-And Colleen Dewhurst was then president of Actor’s Equity and we explained to her our plight.
-The claim was there were no Asian stars, that’s what Cameron Mackintosh said.
-And our argument to Colleen and the Actor’s Equity Board, was how can there be an Asian star when we are never even given the opportunity to play the Asian roles?
+Colleen Dewhurst was then president of Actor’s Equity and we explained our plight to her.
+The claim was that there were no Asian stars, according to Mackintosh.
+Our argument to Colleen and the Actor’s Equity board was, how can there be an Asian star when we are never even given the opportunity to play the Asian roles?

 “…how can there be an Asian star when we are never even given the opportunity to play the Asian roles?”

 EH: So I said, you tell me any Asian who’s played ‘The King And I’ and they couldn’t!
 Because it had never been played by an Asian.
 And I said it’s a self-fulfilling prophecy that there’s no Asian stars if we are never given the opportunity!
 Not even to audition!
-We’re not even in the consideration if it’s an Asian lead role; and this was in films also.
-There were no Asian leading men!
-The last one was Sessue Hayakawa from way way back; I mean the ’30’s!
+We’re not even in the consideration.
+This happened in films too.
+The last leading Asian man was Sessue Hayakawa from way back in the the 1930’s!

-Anyway, we stopped the show from opening for awhile and that was important.
-Then our biggest advocate Colleen died.
-Now 25 years later, there is some progress, they have just revived the show.
-It has just opened on Broadway.
-The lead Asian male is being played by an Asian.
+Anyway we stopped the show from opening for a while and that was important.
+Then our biggest advocate, Colleen, died.
+Now, 25 years later, there is some progress.
+They have just revived the show on Broadway and the lead character is being played by an Asian.
 It is gratifying, and I am very proud of what we have done to create this opportunity.